nickyhajal/world-domination-summit/_content/story.md

 sidebar: photos-videos
 icon: globe

-# This year, nearly 3,000 people descended on Portland, Oregon for the fourth annual World Domination Summit.
+In 2014, nearly 3,000 people descended on Portland, Oregon for the fourth annual World Domination Summit.
 It was an adventure like no other, complete with [Bollywood dancing](/speakers/dj-prashant), hammock races, non-stop meetups, and our very own [world record](/2014-world-record) for the largest yoga chain.
 <div class="zig-zags_blue"></div>

 <img id="story-img-1" src="/images/story/circle-1.jpg"/>